chibaba/DevOps-challenge-solution/README.md

   b) Accept requests from the load-balancer IP addres

 ## Deliverables
-- A GitHub private git repository for the Ansible code with all the commits made during the development of this project
+- A GitHub public git repository with all the code for the development of this project
 - Ansible playbook to deploy the microservice
 - Ansible playbook to deploy the PostgreSQL
 - Ansible playbook to configure the servers firewalls